Eating foods that are rich in iron and calcium can strengthen your bones and help to keep you healthy when you are planning a pregnancy.

 Sources of calcium include:

-- milk, cheese, yoghurt and other dairy foods
+- milk, cheese, yogurt and other dairy foods

 - green leafy vegetables – such as curly kale, okra and spinach